- Pennsylvania’s largest artificial lake was created through the use of three different dams.

 - In spite of Pymatunong Reservoir’s immense size, it is not considered to be the state’s largest lake because most of it is located in Ohio.

 Raystown Lake is the largest artificial lake in Pennsylvania.
 The lake itself is 8,000 acres, but the area around the lake is 29,000 acres.
 Therefore, there are lots of things to do in and around the lake.
-There are many picnic areas, boat launchers, beaches, trails, and hunting opportunities.
+There are many picnic areas, boat launches, beaches, trails, and hunting opportunities.
 While Pymatunong Reservoir is also a very big lake in Pennsylvania, much of it is located in Ohio.
 Therefore, we consider Raystown Lake as the largest lake in the state.

 Originally, this lake was built by the Simpson family as part of a larger hydroelectric project.
 However, it was finished as we know it today by the Army Corps of Engineers in 1973.
 The lake was made mostly for controlling flooding, but it also provides electricity and allows for recreational activities.

 This lake is 200 feet deep at its deepest point.
 The deepest part is also the closest to the dam.

 There are many activities available at this dam.
 You can fish, mountain bike, swim, and even scuba dive.
 The lake is surrounded by a wide swath of land that is dedicated to recreation activity.
 There are several campsites, as well as many trails and restaurants.
 Community events, like fireworks, are also commonly held at the lake.

 This lake was created through the use of three different dams, and it has slowly grown bigger as new dams were added.
 The idea to create the lake was put forth by Warren Brown, who found the spot to be a great location for bass fishing.
 He thought about building a hydroelectric development to improve local fishing.